microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaApplicationVerifiedPublisher.md

 # Set-EntraBetaApplicationVerifiedPublisher

-## SYNOPSIS
+## Synopsis
-Sets the verified publisher of an application to a verified Microsoft Partner Network (MPN) identifier.
+sets the verified publisher of an application to a verified Microsoft Partner Network (MPN) identifier.

-## SYNTAX
+## Syntax

 ```
 Set-EntraBetaApplicationVerifiedPublisher -SetVerifiedPublisherRequest <SetVerifiedPublisherRequest>
  -AppObjectId <String> [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description
-Sets the verified publisher of an application to a verified Microsoft Partner Network (MPN) identifier.
+sets the verified publisher of an application to a verified Microsoft Partner Network (MPN) identifier.

-## EXAMPLES
+## Examples

 ### Example 1: Set the verified publisher of an application.
 ```